bgoonz/BGOONZ_BLOG_2.0/notes/docs/BGOONZ_BLOG_2.0.wiki/js-notes.md

 Defining classes
 ----------------

-Classes are in fact “special functions”, and just as you can define [function expressions](operators/function) and [function declarations](statements/function), the class syntax has two components: [class expressions](operators/class) and [class declarations](statements/class).
+Classes are in fact "special functions”, and just as you can define [function expressions](operators/function) and [function declarations](statements/function), the class syntax has two components: [class expressions](operators/class) and [class declarations](statements/class).

 ### Class declarations

 One way to define a class is using a **class declaration**.
-To declare a class, you use the `class` keyword with the name of the class (“Rectangle” here).
+To declare a class, you use the `class` keyword with the name of the class ("Rectangle” here).

     class Rectangle {
       constructor(height, width) {